-Now consider a classical capacitor with metal plates separated by an oil-based dielectric, vs. droplets of oil dispersed in conductive seawater (Fig. 1).
+Now consider a classical capacitor with metal plates separated by an oil-based dielectric vs. droplets of oil dispersed in conductive seawater (Fig. 1).
 The topological equivalence suggested to us that diffuse oil in seawater should contribute a net distributed capacitance.
 Measurement of in-situ seawater capacitance might then serve as a proxy for hydrocarbons present as a dispersed plume in the deep ocean.
-Seawater by itself has an average resistivity of about 0.30 ohm - m (3.27 Sm-1), and no phase shift response (i.e. zero capacitance).
+Seawater by itself has an average resistivity of about 0.30 ohmmeters (3.27 Sm^{-1}) , and no phase shift response (i.e., zero capacitance).
 A two-dimensional geoelectrical array (Fig. 2), using a modified form of the IP method, can sample resistivity and phase shift over a vertical cross-section or 2-D plane in the sea.
-Towing the array in open, unpolluted water provides a system calibration, which can then be deconvolved with survey data in the frequency domain after a simple Fast Fourier Transform (Wynn et al., 2011).
+Towing the array in open, unpolluted water provides a system calibration, which can then be deconvolved with survey data in the frequency domain after a simple fast Fourier transform (Wynn et al., 2011).
 If oil is present in the seawater column - or if sulfides, ilmenite (FeTiO3), or metallic debris lie on or beneath the seafloor - then a non-zero capacitance manifested as a net phase shift will be observed.
 If the array is towed through the ocean in a lawn-mower fashion, a 3-D map of resistivity and seawater capacitance may be assembled as fast as the array can be towed through the medium.
+Repeat surveys would provide a 4-D mapping product; in other words, we should be able to map the evolution of the plume with time.

 From sea trials in Puget Sound and off the coast of South Africa (Wynn et al., 2011), we know that such a plane-slice could sample a volume up to 40 m wide, and the vertical range sampled would be limited only by the number of parasitic streamers extended off the master cable of Fig. 2.
 A further consideration of Fig. 1 and laboratory data (discussed below) suggests that the size distribution of oil droplets in seawater also has a distinctive and characteristic frequency response.
-In sea-trials we have also observed a phase shift along with a subtle resistivity drop over buried metallic debris (wrecks) and sub-seafloor cables.
+In sea trials we have also observed a phase shift along with a subtle resistivity drop over buried metallic debris (wrecks) and sub-seafloor cables.